List of Blue Bloods characters: Henry Reagan

-Biography

-The retired New York City Police Commissioner and father of Frank (grandfather of Danny, Erin, Jamie, and the late Joe; great-grandfather of Nicky, Jack, Sean, and Joe Hill).
+The retired New York City Police Commissioner and father of Frank.
 In the season 13 episode, "Homefront", broadcast in 2022, Frank states that Henry is 88 years old, which would place his year of birth around 1934.
 Henry's childhood was hard due to his father, Charles, an Irish immigrant, World War I veteran and former police officer, being an alcoholic and unable to hold a job.
-Henry was a Marine in World War II and Korea, and joined the NYPD in 1952.
+Henry was a Marine in World War II (though this is inconsistent with his later-stated age) and Korea and joined the NYPD in 1952.
 He got married in 1955.
 Like his grandson Danny, Henry is socially conservative and hates the political correctness of modern law and order.
-His wife of 46 years, Betty, died December 2, 2001.
+His wife of 46 years Betty died December 2, 2001.
 It is later revealed that Henry and Betty had another son, Peter Christopher, who died of leukemia at the age of 18 months, over a year before Frank was born.